-In Chicago, USA, in 1898 was published a very good book, panorama of existing adding machines — “THE ARITHMACHINIST.
-A Practical Self Instructor in Mechanical Arithmetic”.
-In its 158 pages the author— Henry Goldman, not only described the existing state-of-the-art in this area, examining many calculating devices, including these of Stephenson, Lightning, Webb, Jewett, Locke, Wilson, McClelland, Landin, Wiberg, Thomas, Tate, Burkhardt, Baldwin, Grant, Spaulding, Bouchet, Contograph, Hopkins, Thatcher, Odhner, Brunsviga, Fuller, Thompson, Smith, Sexton, etc., but also proposed his own adding machine, the so called Arithmachine
+The Arithmachinist: A Practical Self Instructor in Mechanical Arithmetic was published in Chicago, USA, in 1898.
+In its 158 pages, the author— Henry Goldman — provided a panorama of existing adding machines and examined many calculating devices, including those of Stephenson, Lightning, Webb, Jewett, Locke, Wilson, McClelland, Landin, Wiberg, Thomas, Tate, Burkhardt, Baldwin, Grant, Spaulding, Bouchet, Contograph, Hopkins, Thatcher, Odhner, Brunsviga, Fuller, Thompson, Smith, Sexton, etc. In addition, Goldman also proposed his own adding machine, the so-called Arithmachine.

-Heinrich Goldmann (a.k.a.
-Henry Goldman) was an Austrian Jew, who was born in Vienna in 1859, came to the United States in 1881, and published on improved bookkeeping and office machines.
-In 1890s, he invented his own adding machine, which he manufactured in Chicago in his company International Arithmachine Co.
-The 1899 price was $24-$48.
+Heinrich Goldmann (aka Henry Goldman) was an Austrian Jew who was born in Vienna in 1859.
+He came to the United States in 1881 and published works on improved bookkeeping and office machines.
+In the 1890s, he invented his own adding machine, which he manufactured in Chicago in his company International Arithmachine Co.
+The 1899 price was $24 to $48.
 In 1905, Goldman left the United States for Berlin, where he arranged to have his adding machine manufactured by Gesellschaft für Maschinenbau GmbH, Berlin, as the Contostyle.
-The Arithstyle was a similar machine on Goldman’s design, manufactured in New York sometime after 1910 by Arithstyle Co.
+The Arithstyle was a similar machine to Goldman’s design, manufactured in New York sometime after 1910 by Arithstyle Co.

-The machine is operated by the series of endless chains which are pulled by a stylus.
-It has a top sliding index plate with a Celluloid inset that can be written on with pencil.
-There is a sliding index button at each side of the readout, a sliding index pointer below the readout.
+The machine is operated by a series of endless chains which are pulled by a stylus.
+It has a top sliding index plate with a Celluloid inset that can be written on with a pencil.
+There is a sliding index button at each side of the readout and a sliding index pointer below the readout.

 The Arithmachine of Henry Goldman was exhibited at the Pan-American Exposition in New York in 1901 and featured in a number of magazines.
-The company marketed the product to bookkeepers, banks and related industries as: “Brain resting, labor saving.
+The company marketed the product to bookkeepers, banks, and related industries, as a device that was “Brain resting, labor-saving.
 Readily understood.
-Easily operated.”
-“Saves Experts Mental Strain!”.
-The Arithmachine was the prototype for the quite popular device Golden Gem, which had a long market success through the first half of the 20th century.
+Easily operated.” and “Saves Expert’s Mental Strain!”.
+The Arithmachine was the prototype for another quite popular device Golden Gem, which had a long market success through the first half of the 20th century.